Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-17 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	I didn't let anger take complete hold of me, and I patient, calm and loving to others and my self.
+Even though, you had little time, you have used it to learn for OSP, congratulations, do the same tomorrow.

 2. **What did I do wrong?**

+	Today, I let my self be angry.

 4. **What duty remains undone?**

+	You didn't learn how to do shiko

 5. **How will I improve tomorrow?**

+	Tomorrow, I will be better, that I was today, I wil do my duty, without an conplaint.

 ## Other Methods